Marvin Mitchell

-Marvin Mitchell (born October 21, 1984) is a former American football linebacker.
-He was drafted by the New Orleans Saints in the seventh round of the 2007 NFL Draft.
-He played college football at Tennessee.
+Marvin Mitchell (born October 21, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the New Orleans Saints in the seventh round of the 2007 NFL draft.
 Mitchell also played for the Miami Dolphins and Minnesota Vikings.

-Early years
+Early life

 Mitchell attended Lake Taylor High School in Norfolk, Virginia, where he was an all-district selection on both sides of the ball, playing tight end on offense.
 He also played basketball, ran track and threw shot put.

+College career

 Mitchell attended the University of Tennessee, where he played on the school's football team.
 Though scheduled to redshirt his freshman year, Mitchell played due to injuries to other players.
 Mitchell missed the 2004 season stemming from an injury suffered while practicing for the Peach Bowl the previous year.

 On May 1, 2006, Mitchell was arrested in Knoxville, Tennessee, and charged with disorderly conduct.
 He was suspended indefinitely from the team, but allowed to return after reaching an agreement with prosecutors.

 Professional career

 New Orleans Saints

-After being drafted in the seventh round of the 2007 draft, Mitchell was signed to a three-year contract on June 18, 2007, and was assigned to the practice squad.
+After being selected in the seventh round of the 2007 NFL draft with the 220th overall pick, Mitchell was signed to a three-year contract on June 18, 2007, and was assigned to the practice squad.
 Due to an injury to Scott Fujita, Mitchell was brought up from the practice squad and made his NFL debut on October 7, 2007, against the Carolina Panthers.

 Miami Dolphins

 Mitchell signed with the Miami Dolphins on August 15, 2011.
+He recorded his first NFL interception in Week 17 against the New York Jets.

 Minnesota Vikings

 Mitchell signed with the Minnesota Vikings on April 10, 2012.
+He started ten games for the Vikings and had 42 total tackles in the 2013 season.